ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 > with ZFC it's more as if you can just hop in the car and go; with ETCS you build the car engine from smaller parts with your bare hands, but in the process you become an expert mechanic, and are not so rigidly attached to a particular make and model.

 Using this metaphor, SEAR can be thought of as an ETCS-car which comes preassembled with a nice slick control panel.
 Or, using an alternate metaphor, ZFC is like Windows, ETCS is like UNIX, and SEAR is like OS X (or maybe Ubuntu).
 With SEAR you get a nice familiar interface with which it is easy to do standard things, there is less cruft than you get with ZFC, and behind the scenes you have all the power of ETCS (and more).
+(Of course, if you like Microsoft products, then this metaphor probably does not appeal to you.)

 Note that experts will probably always prefer to build their own car; the goal of SEAR is to make structural set theory accessible to a wider audience.
 In particular, SEAR is intended to demonstrate the complete independence of [[structural set theory]] from [[category theory]].
 Thus, apart from being (by default) stronger than ETCS, SEAR differs from it in the following ways:

 * It includes the notion of an *element* of a set as a primitive concept, rather than defining it as a particular sort of function.
-* It does *not* include the notion of a [[function]] as a primitive concept (instead it includes the notion of a binary [[relation]], with functions defined via their [[graph of a function|graphs]] in a familiar way).
+* It does *not* include the notion of a [[function]] as a primitive concept (instead it includes the notion of a [[binary relation]], with functions defined via their [[graph of a function|graphs]] in a familiar way).
 * It does not include the notions of composition or identities (of either functions or relations) as primitive concepts.
-In particular, it does not require the user to know what a [[category]] is.
+In particular, it does not require the user to know what a [[category]] is, even implicitly.
 * As a corollary, its axioms do not require knowledge of categorical concepts such as [[limits]] and [[natural numbers objects]] (although these concepts can be very naturally introduced while learning SEAR).
 * The property of [[axiom of separation|separation]] (one of the most important facts in the everyday use of set theory) is a direct consequence of the axioms of SEAR.
 Compare how in ETCS, the property of bounded separation follows from the theorem that a [[topos]] is a [[Heyting category]], which requires [[Trimble on ETCS II|substantial work]].